NiryoRobotics/ned_ros/sphinx_doc/source/stack/low_level/end_effector_interface.rst

    *  -  Name
       -  Description
    *  -  ``end_effector_id``
-      -  | Id of End Effector in TTL bus
+      -  | Id of the End Effector in TTL bus
          | Default: 0
    *  -  ``check_end_effector_status_frequency``
-      -  | Frequency to get End Effector from driver
+      -  | Frequency to get the End Effector from driver
          | Default: 40.0
    *  -  ``button_2__type``
-      -  | Button used to activate FreeMotion mode
+      -  | Button used to activate the FreeMotion mode
          | Default: free_drive
    *  -  ``button_1__type``
-      -  | Button used to save the actual position of robot
+      -  | Button used to save the actual position of the robot
          | Default: save_position
    *  -  ``button_0__type``
-      -  | Custom Button used by Users to do something
+      -  | Custom Button used by users to do something
          | Default: custom
    *  -  ``hardware_type``
-      -  | Type of End Effector.
+      -  | Type of the End Effector.
 It can be end_effector or fake_end_effector
          | Default: end_effector